PVHC Logo

 What is aquatic physical therapy?

-Aquatic physical therapy, or “pool therapy,” is exercise performed in the water.
-Aquatic therapy often enables patients to successfully perform exercises they likely could not do on land.
-It often takes place in modified pools that include supportive elements such as stairs, handrails, seating, chair lifts and water-specific exercise tools and equipment.
+Aquatic therapy often enables patients to perform exercises they likely could not on land.
+It usually takes place in modified pools that include supportive elements such as stairs, handrails, seating, chair lifts, and water-specific exercise tools and equipment.

 How does aquatic therapy help?